itsnayabsd/website/_drafts/financial-freedom.md

 	- CII is the cost inflation index, can be retrieved from https://cleartax.in/s/cost-inflation-index
 ```
-## The tools to track your financial freedom
 ## My sources for extra income

 **Blog** - Currently I am earning very negligible money through my blog, but earning.